laras126/man-utd-wc2026/README.md

 - Top right: **Download .ics** for the full schedule.
 - Player headshots load live from the Wikipedia REST API, with an initials fallback.

 All fixture data is hardcoded (no runtime API needed except the Wikipedia avatars).
+All code and data collection is done by Claude.

 ---